By Ed Junaidi on March 30, 2012

 A walk into this museum opens a world of colours to a fascinating panoramic view of fishes and corals not seen elsewhere.
 It is built on the concept of a ship with two floors of exhibits.
 Clear violet-blue aquariums display the various habitats of marine life such as sharks, rays, butterfly fish, angel fish, damsels, wrasses, moray eels, poisonous fishes, shrimps and lobsters.
 Visitors also have the rare experiences to touch and feel the displays placed in shallow waters such as starfish, sea cucumbers and king crabs.
-The second floor’s exhibits include habitats of coral reefs, habitats of sharks and rays, marine reptiles, commercial fish, marine mammals, marlins, fishing and diving activities, oceanography, marine biology, mollusks and crustaceans.
+The second floor’s exhibits include habitats of coral reefs, habitats of sharks and rays, marine reptiles, commercial fish, marine mammals, marlins, fishing and diving activities, oceanography, marine biology, molluscs and crustaceans.

 The Botanical Garden is full of beautiful flowers and trees, which we were told to have been planted by Colonial Secretary Hugh Low.
 There is also a dilapidated structure on the grounds of the Botanical Garden known as the Government House or Bumbung Dua Belas, which was built in 1852 and located behind the old airport.
 The house was a long and low structure with interesting roof design.

-If you like to spend your days living the life of the local people of Labuan, there are three homestays that offers such experience: Kampung Patau-Patau II, Bukit Kuda Village and Sungai Labu Village.
+If you like to spend your days living the life of the local people of Labuan, there are three homestays that offer such experience: Kampung Patau-Patau II, Bukit Kuda Village and Sungai Labu Village.
 Visitors will be able to savour Labuan laidback culture, local customs and cuisines.
 The residents of these homestays will offer you warm hospitality and make you feel at home.

 Kampung Patau-Patau II – The water village